micbay/RaceTimerAndController/README.md

 ![MAX7219 LED Cascade](Images/LED_MAX7219_Cascade.png)

 ### **Noise Sensitivity**
 The MAX7219 can be particularly sensitive to noise on its power input.
 If the power lines are clean, and direct, there may not be an issue, however, the MAXIM documentation on using the [MAX7219](https://www.14core.com/wp-content/uploads/2016/03/MAX7219-MAX7221.pdf), strongly recommends using a bypass filter, consisting of a 10&mu;F (polarized, electrolytic) and 100nF (i.e. 0.1&mu;F, #104) capacitors across the input voltage into the MAX7219 and ground.

-I can concur from experience that there will be random, intermittent issues, if the signal, and power supply to these displays is not managed properly.
+The 8-digit, 7-segment display bars I've seen usually come with the 0.1&mu;F cap already installed.
+Some MAX7219 application notes only use this single bypass cap.
+If you are experiencing odd behavior you can try adding the 10&mu;F capacitor as shown below.

 For more information on why and how bypass filters work see (ref [article](https://www.electronicdesign.com/power-management/power-supply/article/21808839/3-ways-to-reduce-powersupply-noise) or [video](https://www.youtube.com/watch?v=KKjHZpNMeik)).